leozhang14/Nutrillent/README.md

   - Possibly MERN stack
 - Add user authentication with OAuth (react-google-login library)
   - Manage user sessions with cookies/tokens
-- Use D3.js for users to visualize their nutritional data
+- Software for users to visualize their nutritional data (D3.js)
+- Mobile responsiveness?

 Nutritional information was retrieved from the US Department of Agriculture (USDA) FoodData Central API.

 Deployed using Microsoft Azure.